ddysher/ml-notes/ml-notes/glossary.md

 An interval variable is similar to an ordinal variable, except that the intervals between the values of the interval variable are equally spaced.
 For example, suppose you have a variable such as annual income that is measured in dollars, and we have three people who make $10,000, $15,000 and $20,000.
+The second person makes $5,000 more than the first person and $5,000 less than the third person, and the size of these intervals is the same.
+If there were two other people who make $90,000 and $95,000, the size of that interval between these two people is also the same ($5,000).

 *References*